-Casualty losses are sudden, unexpected and unusual - as from a fire, tornado, storm or hurricane.
-Non-casualty losses are not sudden but are unexpected and unusual -as from a severe insect attack, drought or disease.
-Casualty and non-casualty loss deductions are available to all owners who hold timber to produce income, whether as a business or an investment.
+Casualty losses are sudden, unexpected and unusual - as from a fire, tornado, storm, or hurricane.
+Non-casualty losses are not sudden but are unexpected and unusual - as from a severe insect attack, drought, or disease.
+Casualty and non-casualty loss deductions are available to all owners who hold timber to produce income as a business.

 Allowed Deduction Losses may be deducted up to the adjusted basis of the timber lost.
 Basis is the cost of the timber on the property.
-It is either the cost allocated to the timber when the tract was purchased, or the fair market value of the timber when the property was inherited, or the cost of reforestation when the tract was planted by the current owner.
-For casualty loss purposes, the IRS lets you use the basis of the "single identifiable property", which can be the number of board feet of timber, or the basis for all timber on a tract, or the basis for all timber owned by the landowner.
+It is either the cost allocated to the timber - not the land - when the tract was purchased, or the fair market value of the timber when the property was inherited, or the cost of reforestation when the tract was planted by the current owner.
+For casualty loss purposes, the IRS lets you use the basis of the 'single identifiable property,' which can be the number of board feet of timber, or the basis for all timber on a tract, or the basis for all timber owned by the landowner (not just the damaged timber).

 Measuring Loss A deduction is allowed only if the damage renders the timber unfit for use, or results in it being sold for less value than it was appraised for prior to the storm.
-Claim as a loss the difference between the adjusted basis for the tract and the amount received from salvage, if the latter is less than basis.
+Claim as a loss the lesser of the difference in value before and after the casualty or the difference between the adjusted basis for the tract and the amount received from salvage, if the latter is less than basis.
 Reimbursements from insurance and other anticipated recovery must be deducted in computing the loss.
-In other words, Basis less salvage less insurance equals casualty loss.
+In other words, basis less insurance equals casualty loss.